 H.R.
-3402 would authorize the Attorney General to make three-year competitive grants to eligible entities,18 through VAWO, collaborating with the HHS Secretary for alleviating the effects of domestic and dating violence, sexual assault, and stalking on children exposed to such violence, and for reducing the risk of becoming future victims or perpetrators of such violence.
-S. 1197 would require two-year competitive grants, requiring the Attorney General to award such grants by acting through VAWO in collaboration with HHS.
-S. 1197 would authorize \$20 million for the grants for each fiscal year from 2006-2010, while H.R.
-3402 would authorize \$15 million.
+3402 would authorize the Attorney General to make three-year competitive grants to eligible entities, 18 through VAWO, collaborating with the HHS Secretary for alleviating the effects of domestic and dating violence, sexual assault, and stalking on children exposed to such violence, and for reducing the risk of becoming future victims or perpetrators of such violence.
+S. 1197 would require two-year competitive grants with the same stipulations.
+S. 1197 would authorize \$20 million for the grants for each fiscal year from 2006 through 2010, while contrastingly, H.R.
+3402 would authorize \$15 million for the awards.
 H.R.
-3402 also would require grantees to prepare and submit a report to the Director of VAWO with details about the activities conducted with the funds, and any additional information that might be required.
-S. 1197 does not include such a requirement.
+3402 also would require grantees to prepare and submit a report to the Director every 18 months with details about the activities conducted with the funds, and any additional information that might be required.
+S. 1197, however, does not include such a requirement.

 H.R.
-3402 would authorize the Attorney General to act through VAWO to make three-year competitive grants to eligible entities,19 collaborating with the HHS Secretary, to develop and enhance programs to build alliances among men, women, and youth to prevent such violence by helping them develop mutually respectful and nonviolent relationships.
-When awarding grants, the Director must consider the needs of underserved populations because of geographic location, underserved racial and ethnic populations, populations underserved because of language barriers, disabilities, alienage status, or age, and any other populations determined to be underserved by the Attorney General.
-Also, the Director must award grants with respect to gender-specific programs guaranteeing reasonable fund distribution for
+3402 would authorize the Attorney General to act through VAWO to make three-year competitive grants to eligible entities, 19 collaborating with the HHS Secretary, to develop and enhance programs to build alliances among men, women, and youth to prevent such violence by helping them develop mutually respectful and nonviolent relationships.
+S. 1197 slightly differs because it would authorize the Attorney General, acting through VAWO, to make two-year competitive grants collaborating with HHS for the same purposes.
+Both bills would authorize \$10 million for such purposes.